monkey-mode/tdd-fizzbuzz/README.md

-#Test Driven Development FizzBuzz
+# Test Driven Development FizzBuzz

-#This is a simple program that prints numbers from 1 to 100.
-For multiples of 3, it prints "Fizz" instead of the number and for multiples of 5, it prints "Buzz".
-For numbers which are multiples of both 3 and 5, it prints "FizzBuzz".
+This repository contains a simple program that prints numbers from 1 to 100, implementing the well-known FizzBuzz game.
+For multiples of 3, it prints "Fizz" instead of the number, for multiples of 5, it prints "Buzz," and for numbers which are multiples of both 3 and 5, it prints "FizzBuzz."

+## Implementation

-#This program was written using the Test Driven Development approach.
-The tests were written first and then the code was written to pass the tests.
+The program was written using the Test Driven Development (TDD) approach.
+The tests were crafted prior to writing the actual code, ensuring a systematic and reliable development process.
+The tests provided the specifications, and the code was then created to meet these specifications.